-The proposals and bills of law are deliberated in the Council of Ministers before their deposit with the Bureau of the National Assembly.
+The proposals and bills of law are deliberated in the Council of Ministers before their deposit with the Bureau of the Assembly of the Deputies of the People.
 The latter must transmit a copy to the Chamber of Representatives.

-The initiative of the referral [of the matter] to the Chamber of Representatives for a consultative opinion on a proposal or bill of law considered $[jug\acute{e}]$ of national importance belongs to:
+The initiative of the referral [of the matter] to the Chamber of Representatives for a consultative opinion on a proposal or bill of law considered [jugé] of national importance belongs to:

-- -the Government;

-- -the National Assembly;

-- -the Permanent Bureau of the Chamber of Representatives.
+- -the Government; - -the Assembly of the Deputies of the People; - -the Permanent Bureau of the Chamber of Representatives.